davidokeyode/prismacloud-workshops-labs/technotes/prisma-cloud-to-azure-sentinel-integration-webhook.md

 ![1-logic-app](./images/logic-app-01b.png)

-6. Verify that the logs are shown in Azure Sentinel
+6. Verify that the alerts are shown in Azure Sentinel

 ![5-logic-app](./images/azure-sentinel-b.png)